AntonovAlexander/activecore/README.md

 ActiveCore is a framework that demonstrates original hardware designing concept based on "Micro-Language IP" (MLIP) cores.

-MLIP core is a hardware generator that exposes selective functions of behavior and/or microarchitecture for design-time programming and generates hardware implementations according to certain microarchitectural template.
+MLIP core is a hardware generator that provides base synthesizable execution core associated with certain microarchitectural template.
+Selective functions of the microarchitecture are exposed for design-time programming, with certain computational process scheduling and synchronization "services" of the microarchitecture manageable using MLIP-specific API.
+I.e., each MLIP core offers a custom computational model that reflects computational process organization inside a hardware microarchitecture.

 MLIP core approach serves as an intermediate solution for codification of custom microarchitectures between configurable IP cores with fixed functionality and general-purpose HW design tools:

 Fixed-function IP core <------ MLIP core ------> General-purpose HW design tool

 ### Project structure

-Current version of project is implemented as several Kotlin libraries that are separately built using IntelliJ IDEA in the following order:
+Current version of project is implemented as several Kotlin libraries that are individually built using IntelliJ IDEA in the following order:

 * **hwast** - AST constructor for behavioral HW specifications (/hwast)